HRA Calculator

 Q Is it possible to claim HRA as well as home loan tax benefits?

 Yes, certainly.
 You can claim both.
-If you are staying in a rented house, then you are eligible to claim an HRA tax exemption.
-Simultaneously, if you have taken a house loan, you can claim the house loan benefits too.
+If you are staying in a rented house, you can claim an HRA tax exemption.
+Simultaneously, if you have taken a house loan, then you can claim the house loan benefits, too.
 If you have bought a house with the help of a home loan and live in another house on rent, you can claim tax benefits for both.
-But if the house you bought and the house you live in are in the same city, you should have a genuine reason for not living in the house you own to prove to Income Tax Officer.
+But if the house you bought and the house you live in are in the same city, you should have a genuine reason for not living in the house that you own to prove to the Income Tax Officer.
 The reasons could be that the house you own is too far from your workplace, or the commute is very difficult.
-Still, Confused?
+Still Confused?
 Need CA opinion.
-Connect now!
+Connect Now!

-Q Can both working spouses claim HRA tax benefits separately?
+Q Can both the working spouses claim HRA tax benefits separately?

 Yes, why not, provided both are paying rent?
-Also, it will be better if the landlord issues two separate rent receipts or specifies the proportion of rent each person bears on the rent receipt.
+Also, it will be better if the landlord issues two separate rent receipts or specifies the proportion of rent borne by each person on the rent receipt.

 Q If HRA is not mentioned in FORM 16, how can I claim the HRA?

 Many times, it’s observed that companies do not give HRA exemption in Form 16 due to the unavailability of complete details.
-If your HRA claim has not been considered in form 16, you can directly claim the exemption in your IT return.
-Our experts are here to help you claim all the available tax exemptions and deductions & file your IT return hassle-free manner.
+If your HRA claim has not been considered in Form 16, then you can directly claim the exemption in your IT return.
+Our experts are here to help you claim all the available tax exemptions and deductions & file your IT return in a hassle-free manner.
 Connect Now to know how!

-Q How can a self-employed person claim tax benefits for the rent paid?
+Q How can a self-employed person claim tax benefit for the rent paid?

 Q What if I pay rent but do not receive HRA?

-If you are paying rent but are not in receipt of HRA, you can claim a deduction under section 80GG.
+If you are paying rent but are not receiving HRA, you can claim a deduction under section 80GG.
 The least of the following amounts is available as a deduction:

 • Rs.5,000 per month